Advocacy, Education, and Research and Development

 If you are a young person living with hemophilia B, the Generation IX Project was designed for you.
 There are others like you—teens and young adults who will band together to learn how to do more, learn more, experience more, and be more than they thought possible.

-In this mentorship program, young adults (18-29 years old) will guide teens (14-17 years old) through a powerful weekend of challenges, empowerment, education, and support.
+In this mentorship program, young adults (18-29 years old) guide teens (14-17 years old) through a powerful weekend of challenges, empowerment, education, and support.

 The Generation IX Project is provided at no cost to participants.